saiful9379/Bangla_Translation/README.md

 Using the Bangla dataset plus the dataset in the data folder, I was able to achieve a BLEU score of 0.39 on the test set (current SOTA is around 0.42), after 4/5 days of training on a single 8gb GPU.
 For more results see the tutorial again.

+Translate bangla to english.
+This model is train based on encoder decoder with attention mechanism.
+This repository may be a starting point to approaching bangla machine translation problem.
+If this repository helps others people who are working on bangla machine translation then it would be very greatfull for me.

 # Requirements
 ```
 numpy==1.19.5